SSC JE 2026 Syllabus and Exam Pattern for Paper 1 and 2

 The duration of SSC-JE exam paper 2 is 2 hours.
 This examination is in written format.

-What is the salary of the aspirants appointed through SSC JE salary?
+5. What is the salary of the aspirants appointed through SSC JE salary?

+Ans.
 The salary of the aspirants appointed through SSC-JE salary ranges from Rs.
 35,400 to Rs.
 1,12,400 depending on the position and respective department at the Staff Selection Commission.
 After the implementation of the 7th pay commission, the total salary is calculated with the help of a formula – Basic pay as on 1st January 2016 * 2.57) + Allowances.
-It rounds up the total starting salary to approximately Rs.
-44,400.
+It rounds up the total starting salary to approximately ₹44,400.

-Who are eligible for SSC JE?
+6. Who is eligible for SSC JE?

+Ans.
 The candidate applying for the SSC-JE exam must possess an Indian nationality and must have completed a bachelor’s degree in engineering or a diploma program.
 The upper age limit for this national exam is 32 years.
 This age limit varies for some SSC posts.
 Therefore, SSC-JE aspirants must read the latest job notification thoroughly before preparing for the examination.

-Which coaching is best for SSC JE?
+7. Which coaching is best for SSC JE?

+Ans.
 SSC-JE is a highly competitive exam as lakhs of aspirants attempt this national-level exam every year for the comparatively lower number of vacancies.
 This makes it important for the aspirants to prepare well and build a competitive edge over other competitors preparing and attempting for this competitive exam.
 MADE EASY offers an exclusive course on SSC-JE Online Recorded Technical and Non-Technical Classes that focuses on providing SSC-JE aspirants from the engineering streams such as Civil Engineering, Mechanical Engineering, and Electrical Engineering with the best guidance for scoring the best results in this competitive exam.
 Here are the prominent features of this course that helped several SSC-JE aspirants to secure appreciating marks in this competitive exam:

-• Technical classes: 300 – 650 hours & Non-technical classes: 260 hours
+• Technical classes: 300 – 650 hours &

 • Updated printed study material as per exam syllabus